eckon/quick-clone/README.md

 # when doing manual, do not forget to setup the wanted version in the script (CI/CD does it automatically)
 $ ./generate/generate-appimage.sh
 ```

+# Development

+## Git commit

+This project uses the standard of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

+The commits are also being used to generate the different releases via github actions, meaning no versions need to be updated manually.